bitovi/academy/src/react/11-state.md

 ## Scope of State

 `useState` is scoped to the component it is declared in.
-For example, this simple component stores a simple string `savedText` and diplays its value as the user makes changes to a text input.
+For example, this simple component stores a simple string `savedText` and displays its value as the user makes changes to a text input.

 ```jsx
 import React, { useState } from 'react';